xueyulinn/cicd-system/README.md

 # If "cicd: command not found" on macOS, add Go bin to PATH:
 echo 'export PATH="$PATH:$(go env GOPATH)/bin"' >> ~/.zshrc
 source ~/.zshrc

+# Alternatively, use Makefile (all platforms):
+make build
 ```

 The binary will be built as `bin/cicd` and can be installed to `$HOME/bin` by default.